NaNcmyk/f-it/README.md

             + Once the text is translated to image, this function removes all previous images from the DOM--based on its `containerEL` and `num` arguments.
                + The `num` argument tells the function to remove `containerEL`'s second child if `containerEL` is the AMRAP `<div>`, but its third child if the EMOM `<div>`.
-         4. `getImgCaption`
+         5. `getImgCaption`
             + This is yet another helper function for `updateContent`.
             + Returns a `<p>` element containing the "fingerspell [joined characters from word array]" caption under the ASL images.
             + Once the new caption text has been created, this function removes the previous caption from the DOM--based on its `containerEL` and `num` arguments.
                + The `num` argument tells the function to remove `containerEL`'s third child if `containerEL` is the AMRAP `<div>`, but its fourth child if the EMOM `<div>`.
-         5. `updateContent`
+         6. `updateContent`
+            + This is a helper function for both `startEmom` and `startAmrap`.
-            + Accepts three arguments:
+            + Accepts four arguments:
               1. `containerEl` (HTML element) - This is the parent element of both the ASL images and caption text.
 Since we have two different `<div>`s that need to be updated, we need a way to reference the AMRAP and EMOM `<div>`s to know which to update.
               2. `childElNum1` (integer) - This is the image container `<div>`'s index number in the `containerEl`'s `children` property, used by `getASLImages` to identify which child element needs to be removed from the DOM when a new set of images has been created to replace it.
               3. `childElNum2` (integer) - This is the `<p>` element's index number in the `containerEl` 's `children` property, used by `getImgCaption` to identify which child element needs to be removed from the DOM when a new caption has been created to replace it.
+              4. `workout` (string) - Either "emom" or "amrap" to identify which of the two workouts needs the content update.
+This string is passed in as an argument to `pickWord` for word selection.
             + Calls the `pickWord`, `getASLImages`, and `getImgCaption` functions.
               + `pickWord` - its return value (an array of characters) is passed in to both `getASLImages` and `getImgCaption` for processing.
               + `getASLImages` - `childElNum1` and `containerEl` are also passed in as arguments.
               + `getImgCaption` - `childElNum2` and `containerEl` are also passed in as arguments.
             + Lastly, this function appends the new content (namely, the return values of `getASLImages` and `getImgCaption`) to the DOM.
+         7. `updateTimer`
+            + This is a helper function for `startAmrap`.
+            + `timeLeft` parameter (integer) - the number of seconds left in the interval.
+            + This function provides the `textContent` output for the AMRAP's countdown timer based on `timeLeft`.
-         6. `startEmom`
+         8. `startEmom`
             + This is the `click` event handler for the EMOM *start* button.
             + Sets up a timer using `setTimeout` to display a new ASL word and caption every five seconds--using `setInterval` to call `updateContent`--for one minute.
-         7. `startAmrap`
+         9. `startAmrap`
-            + This function calls `updateContent` to generate a new ASL word and caption every 20,000ms using `setInterval`--only for as long as the page remains open and visible in both the current browser tab and browser window.
+            + This function calls:
+               1. `updateContent` - to generate a new ASL word and caption every 20 seconds (20,000ms) using an outer recursive `setInterval`--which is given an ID of `startAmrapID`.
+               2. `updateTimer` **-----TODO: FIX BUG ON VISIBILITYCHANGE-----** - to initiate the countdown from 20 (based on `startTime`) to zero, using an inner recursive `setInterval`--which is given an ID of `setTimerID`.
+The countdown restarts when a new word displays for the next 20-second interval.
+            + `startTime` parameter - This is the time in milliseconds from which the countdown begins.
+It is converted to seconds and decremented by 1 at every one-second interval of the countdown.
+         10. `handleVisibilityChange`
+               + This is the event handler for `visibilitychange` events detected on the page.
+               + **-----TODO: FIX BUG-----** When the page's `visibilityState` is `hidden`, it clears the timers for the AMRAP by passing in `setTimerID` and `startAmrapID` (global references to `startAmrap`'s two `setInterval` functions) to `clearInterval`.
+This stops the timers from running when the page is idle--in "sleep mode".
-            + When a change in the page's `visibilityState` is detected, a page reload will be required to reset the interval if it was cleared by either minimizing the window or by switching browser tabs.
+               + **-----TODO: FIX BUG-----** When the page's `visibilityState` is back to `visible`--e.g., user returns to the page after minimizing the browser window or to the tab containing the page after switching tabs--`startAmrap` is explicitly called to restart the timers--to "wake up" the page.
+                  + Note, this is different from a page reload, in which case the page's state is completely "destroyed".
+Hitting the browser's refresh button or returning to the page after navigating away from it via the back button or an internal page link automatically triggers a call to `startAmrap` to restore the page.
    + `swirl.js` - used by `index.html`
       + Controls the swirl animation when homepage loads.
    + `video.js` - used by `level3.html`